 In-ground vegetable gardens need one to two inches of water per week from rainfall and irrigation combined.
 Containers and raised beds need more.
 For best results, it should be delivered via two or three waterings that are spaced evenly throughout the week.

 Effective watering takes into account variables like plant type, plant maturity (larger plants use more water), temperature, rainfall, soil type, and the type of garden (container, raised beds, or in-ground).
-So it’s important to become familiar with the way water flows and evaporates through your own garden, and plan accordingly.
+So it’s important to become familiar with the way water flows and evaporates through your own garden and plan accordingly.

 Soils rich in organic matter use water more efficiently than those that are lacking.
 The two greatest contributors are compost and mulch.
-Apply an inch of compost annually to boost the water-holding capacity of sandy soils or improve drainage of clay.
+Apply an inch of compost annually to boost the water-holding capacity of sandy soils or improve the drainage of clay.
 High quality compost also improves habitat for earthworms and soil-dwelling microbes that assist with nutrient cycling and disease prevention, so it’s one of the best elixirs for vegetable garden beds.
 A two to three inch layer of organic mulch, such as straw or wood chips, increases water efficiency by cooling the soil surface and disrupting evaporative drying.